-In the preparation of the financial reports in accordance with IFRS, the company's management is required to make judgements and estimates as well as assumptions that affect application of the accounting principles and the carrying amounts of assets. liabilities, revenue and costs.
+In the preparation of the financial reports in accordance with IFRS, the company's management is required to make judgements and estimates as well as assumptions that affect application of the accounting principles and the carrying amounts of assets, liabilities, revenue and costs.
 Estimates and assumptions are based on historical experience and a number of other factors that seem reasonable under prevailing conditions.
 The actual outcome may differ from previous estimates and judgements.
 Estimates and assumptions are reviewed on a regular basis.
-Changes in estimates are recognised in the period the change is made if it only affected that period, or in the period the change is made and future periods if the change affects both the current and future periods.
+Changes in estimates are recognised in the period the change is made if it only affected that period, or in the period the change affects both the current and future periods.